redpointsec/blog/_posts/2023-02-27-AppSec-Travels-2-Access-Control-Bypass.markdown

 ### Overview

 This instance of access control failure was discovered during a recent assessment on a commercial off-the-shelf (COTS) dashboard application that served identity functionality for both external clients and internal users.
-Access restrictions were implemented by a web application firewall (WAF) that limited access to sensitive endpoints (e.g. `/manage`,` /UserSearch`) from IP addresses outside to the company's networks.
+Access restrictions were implemented by a web application firewall (WAF) that limited access to sensitive endpoints (e.g. `/manage`,` /UserSearch`) from IP addresses outside of the company's networks.
 The application itself did not differentiate between user roles, so any user with an account and access to the application via the corporate network could interact with restricted endpoints

 ### Vulnerability Details